tracking-exposed/facebook.tracking.exposed/content/executive-summaries.md

 ---
-title: Project Summaries
+title: Executive Summary
-subtitle: opening, executive problem, executive solution
+subtitle: executive summary, executive problem, executive solution
 draft: false
 ---

-#### Executive Summary
 fbTREX is a tool to empower citizens facing the opaqueness of Automated Decision Making in their life.
 We address Facebook as the first platform, because the personal and social impact of News Feed algorithms is, in our opinion, one of the most significant violations of freedom of our time.

 It wants also explore the benefits of public owned datasets, collect forensically valid evidence to exert their rights, and works with the Academy, to educate people on algorithm influence.